zephyrproject-rtos/zephyr/doc/index.rst

    Welcome to the Zephyr Project's documentation for version |version|.

-   Documentation for the latest (main) development branch of Zephyr can be found at https://docs.zephyrproject.org/
+   Documentation for the latest (main) development branch of Zephyr can be found at https://docs.zephyrproject.org/ test

 .. only:: (development or daily)